 Module sine_generator

 This document contains technical documentation for the sine_generator module.
-To browse the source code, please visit the repository on GitHub.
+To browse the source code, visit the repository on GitHub.

 This module contains a flexible and robust sinusoidal waveform generator written in VHDL.
 Also known as a direct digital synthesizer (DDS), numerically-controlled oscillator (NCO), or a sine/sinus wave generator.
 This is a very common component when doing any kind of signal processing, signal analysis or modulation in an FPGA or ASIC.